Successful treatment has to do two things:

 Also, for those who are vaccine hesitant the vitamin approach may be attractive to them and has the knock on effect of protecting others.

 You can, or course, do both.
-The combined figures above are very conjectural but the idea that your strengthen your immune system both by inducing a fast antibody reaction with the vaccine and a strong immune response due to vitamin C and D makes sense as a ‘belts and braces’ approach.
+The combined figures above are very conjectural but the idea that your strengthen your immune system both by inducing a fast An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… reaction with the vaccine and a strong immune response due to vitamin C and D makes sense as a ‘belts and braces’ approach.

-One could also add in zinc.
-I haven't because there's not enough studies to guess at the numbers.
+One could also add in What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress….
+I haven’t because there’s not enough studies to guess at the numbers.
 However, studies giving 70mg+ upon infection have cut duration of infection by a third.
 That would both reduce transmissability and reduce the percentage of people ending up with severe covid.
 Zinc has been shown to be low in COVID-19 patients.
 Also, a couple of studies giving 50-100mg of zinc have shown better outcomes including less deaths, but they are usually combined with hydroxychloroquine, which helps get zinc into cells, so it’s a bit ‘muddy’.
 On a practica level I’d certainly recommend supplementing at least 50mg, ideally 70mg of zinc during a viral infection spread out across the day.